php-dev-br/laravel-doc-pt-br/http-client.md

 If you would like to send files as multi-part requests, you should call the `attach` method before making your request.
 This method accepts the name of the file and its contents.
-If needed, you may provide a third argument which will be considered the file's filename, while a fourth argument may be used to provide headers associated with the file:
+If needed, you may provide a third argument which will be considered the file's filename:

     $response = Http::attach(
-        'attachment', file_get_contents('photo.jpg'), 'photo.jpg', ['Content-Type' => 'image/jpeg']
+        'attachment', file_get_contents('photo.jpg'), 'photo.jpg'
     )->post('http://example.com/attachments');

 Instead of passing the raw contents of a file, you may pass a stream resource: